jrstinson/TeamKiwi/content/home.md

 * Demonstration1: ngrok/register/
     * Description:
          * Click 'register' at the top of page
-         * Enter a new username and password
+         * Enter a new username, password, email, and any other optional fields
          * Submit form and log in as new user
 ###Diana Coronado
 * API: image upload